-BlackRock Metals holds title to 45 square kilometers covering 17 km of magnetite exposed at the surface.
+BlackRock Metals holds title to 74 square kilometers spanning a northwest axis of magnetite exposed at the surface for over 22 km.
 Our mineral claims are located entirely on government controlled land and are fully permitted for mineral extraction.
-Since 2008, BlackRock has focused its development on a small portion of this large body completing 205 diamond drill holes totaling 45,800 meters and amassing analyses of almost 20,000 samples.
-This work has defined two zones which cover a strike length of about 7 km or about 40% of the BlackRock mineralization and delineated the ore to a depth of about 150m; it remains open below the current extraction plan.
+Since 2008, BlackRock has focused its development on a small portion of this large body completing 219 diamond drill holes totaling 49,680meters and amassing analyses of over 61,000 samples.
+This work has defined two zones which cover a cumulative strike length of about 7 km, or about 40% of the mineralization controlled by BlackRock.
+The orebodies have been delineated to a depth of about 150m, and remain open below the current extraction plan.

-The ore-grade mineralization is 100-150 m wide, near vertical dipping 70-80 degrees and holds up the top of a broad hill resulting in low waste to ore estimates of 1:1 for the first 10 years of operations.
-Naturally high in situ grades for magnetite and ilmenite result in an efficient weight recovery of 33% for the first 40 years (and 25% thereafter), resulting in low unit cost concentrator operations.
-At an initial processing rate of 3.1 million tonnes annually, BlackRock’s project life would exceed 70 years at a 10% magnetite cut-off grade with the strong potential to expand well past 100 years.
+The ore-grade mineralization averages 100-150 m wide, favorably dips at 70-80 degrees and holds up the top of a broad hill resulting in low waste-to-ore estimates of 1:1 for the first 4 years of operations, and 1:1.8 over the first 40 years.
+Naturally high in situ grades for magnetite and ilmenite result in an efficient weight recovery in excess of 33% for the first 40 years (27.4% thereafter), resulting in low unit cost concentrator operations.
+At an initial processing rate of 3.1 million tonnes annually, BlackRock’s project life would exceed 80 years at a 10% magnetite cut-off grade, with the strong potential to expand well past 100 years with additional drilling.